Eileen Guppy

 Eileen Mary Guppy MBE (24 May 1903 – 8 March 1980) was a British geologist, petrologist, and analytical chemist.
-She was the first female geologist appointed to the scientific staff of the Geological Survey of Great Britain, which is now known as the British Geological Survey.
-Guppy was the first female staff member to be awarded an MBE (Member of the order of the British empire) in 1966 for her 39 years of service to the scientific field, by the Order of the British Empire.
+She was the first female geologist appointed to the scientific staff of the Geological Survey of Great Britain.
+In 1966, after 39 years of service, Guppy became the first female staff member of the survey to be appointed MBE.

 Education and early career

 Guppy began studying at Bedford College in London in 1920.
 She graduated with honours in 1923 with a Bachelor of Science in Geology.
 For the next two years, she worked as a research assistant to Leonard Hawkes at Bedford College and published the paper A Composite Dyke from Eastern Iceland in the Quarterly Journal of the Geological Society of London.
 The article overviewed an Icelandic dyke and its composition, making insightful observations about its makeup.

 Geological Survey career

-In 1927, Eileen Guppy was appointed to the petrological department at the Geological Survey of Great Britain, making her one of two women with geology degrees to be appointed as a technical assistant in that institution.
+In 1927, Guppy was appointed to the petrological department at the Geological Survey of Great Britain, making her one of two women with geology degrees to be appointed as technical assistants in that institution.
 Despite her qualifications, she spent many years working in roles subordinate to her male counterparts due in large part to the prevalent gender biases at the time.

-By 1935, Guppy had gained sufficient recognition to be given the task of organizing the move of the petrology rock and thin section collections from the old Museum of Practical Geology on Jermyn Street to the new Geological Museum on Exhibition Road.
+In 1935, Guppy organised the move of the petrological rock and thin section collections from the old Museum of Practical Geology on Jermyn Street to the new Geological Museum on Exhibition Road, London.

-In 1943, many women took on roles left absent by men due to outbreak of World War II.
-Guppy was promoted to the rank of assistant geologist, becoming the first female geology graduate to be appointed to the scientific staff of the Survey.
-After the war ended in 1945, she was demoted to her earlier position of senior experimental officer because it was deemed that she had fulfilled her wartime role.
+During World War II, many women took on roles left absent by men who had been called up for military service.
+In 1943, Guppy was promoted to the rank of assistant geologist, becoming the first female geology graduate to be appointed to the scientific staff of the Survey.
+After the war ended in 1945, she returned to her earlier position of senior experimental officer because it was deemed that she had fulfilled her wartime role.
 She worked as a scientific assistant to the Survey's directors Sir William Pugh and Sir James Stubblefield until 1966.

-Guppy later became a secretary for the new Atomic Energy Division, and she worked with the inspectors from the Public Record Office between 1963 and 1965 evaluating older records from the British Geological Survey and Museum.
-Upon her retirement in 1966, Guppy was awarded in MBE for her service of more than 39 years.
+Guppy later became a secretary for the new Atomic Energy Division, and worked with inspectors from the Public Record Office between 1963 and 1965 evaluating older records from the British Geological Survey and Museum.
+On her retirement in 1966, Guppy was appointed MBE for her service of more than 39 years.
 She was the first female member of staff to be recognized in this way.
-Even though she had a 43-year-long career, she was only officially recognized as a geologist for three of them.
-Most of her contributions to various British Geological Survey publications have little credit attributed to her.
+During 43-year-long career, she was only officially recognized as a geologist for three of them.
+Few of her contributions to various British Geological Survey publications have credit attributed to her.